In the clinic for Sept. 29, 2023

 No Comments

-Clinical updates, including trial initiations, enrollment status and data readouts and publications: Actinium, Alligator, Ascletis, Biolinerx, Bionomics, Cantargia, Crystal, Edesa, Elicio, Harpoon, Immunogenesis, Imunon, J&J, Mabwell, Sagimet, Synthekine.
+Clinical updates, including trial initiations, enrollment status and data readouts and publications: Nanobiotix.

 Briefs